Lakers rally past Cavaliers to snap 4-game losing streak

 TIP-INS

-Cavaliers: G Collin Sexton missed his second straight game due to right hamstring soreness after completing a pregame workout.
+Cavaliers: G Collin Sexton missed his second straight game due to right hamstring soreness after completing a pregame workout. … The Cavs were 5 of 26 on 3-pointers, marking the fourth time this season they have made five or fewer beyond the arc while shooting under 25%. … Allen has 18 double-doubles this season, including 13 with Cleveland.

-Lakers: Davis was re-examined by the team’s medical staff before the game and has been cleared to advance his on court work.
+Lakers: Los Angeles had a season-high 15 steals, their most takeaways in a game in nearly two years. … The Lakers are 13-2 when holding its opponent to 99 points or less and have won all eight games they have played on a Friday this season.

 UP NEXT